Hallaur: Culture and religion

 Hallauri are influenced by Persian as well as Indian culture.
 The language used by them is unique too.
 Being a Shiite-dominated town, Hallaur is becoming a Shiite center of eastern Uttar Pradesh because of its sizable population of Shia Muslims.

 A huge gathering can be seen during the month of Moharram.
-The great and renowned scholar and theologian from Saran district of (Bihar) state of India "Allamah Sayyid Sa'id Akhtar Rizvi” who actively promoted Islam in East Africa and wrote number of books on Shiite theology and jurisprudence had served as Imam of Jama Masjid of Hallaur in his early days (1948–51).
+The theologian from Saran district of (Bihar) state of India "Allamah Sayyid Sa'id Akhtar Rizvi” who actively promoted Islam in East Africa and wrote number of books on Shiite theology and jurisprudence had served as Imam of Jama Masjid of Hallaur in his early days (1948–51).
 The late Haider Mahdi who was also a good orator.
-Itrat Hallauri, Qais Hallauri and Allamah Samar Hallauri are the greatest poets Hallaur has ever produced.
+Itrat Hallauri, Qais Hallauri and Allamah Samar Hallauri are two poets from the region.
 Khurshid Hallauri and Jamal Hallauri are known for their classic poetry.
 Mayal Hallauri and Baqar Hallauri, teachers by profession, were also local poets.
 Sada-e-Dil [Voice of the Heart] was the epic which was composed and recited by Samar Hallauri on the opening day of All India Shia Conference (AISC).
 Upon him was conferred the title of 'Allamah' by AISC presided by 'Maulana Kalbe Abbas' the 'Fakhr-e-Qaum.
 More than three quarters of the population of this place is scattered throughout the world and other places like Mumbai, Lucknow, Delhi, Aligarh, Bangalore, Pune and Gorakhpur.
 However, most of the immigrants of this town are well connected to their roots as they frequently visit their motherland especially during the month of Moharram.
 A monthly Hindi magazine 'Dost Ki Baat' edited by Nafees Haider Hallauri and a newspaper named Hallaur Sandesh edited by Roshan Rizvi, another newspaper 'Watchman', edited by Helal Haider Rizvi also give glimpses of Hallauri thoughts and culture.
 Badshah Husain Rizvi contributed in Hindi literature.
 'Parivartan' a Hindi magazine was a good effort of Sultan Ahmad Rizvi and his brothers.
 Jamaali Sahab has also written several Urdu novels which were published with the assistance of UP Urdu Academy.
 Presently, much work is being done by Dr Wazahat Rizvi in respect of Urdu literature.
 At the cultural level, Sultan Ahmad Rizvi and his brothers established 'AAG' (Armature Artist Guild) which has done commendable work in the field of Art, Drama and Theater.
 Mr. Hasan Abbas Rizvi ex. program executive All India Radio has contributed much in the field of radio drama.
 He had written, directed and played main character of Bhola, which was immensely popular, in very popular radio drama series Jharokha highlighting social problems, broadcast for more than 10 years continuously in eighties from Gorakhpur center of All India radio.
 District-level representation of the Indian People's Theatre Association (IPTA) was also representation of Hallaur, position of district secretary & president was with Adv.
 Manzar Rizvi and Khurshid Ahmad (R.K) respectively.
 Anwar Abbas Rizvi residing in Gorakhpur also contributed in the field of radio and TV.
 Hallauris are a unique community and most of them have the same resemblance.